 “On your left,” is what you should call out when passing someone.
 I always say, “Thank you,” as I pass by, people resent you less for intruding with your bicycle and makes most of them smile.
 Being a good “Bicycle Ambassador” (a person that promotes cycling in a good way) is something to be proud of!

 I don’t see these being used much on the trails but I do because it makes the path I’m taking crystal clear to others.
 I don’t think cyclists use them enough.
-You need to use them on the streets in bike lanes.
+You need to use them always even if you’re riding alone.
 Hand signals make your intentions known, show the path you’re taking and make people notice you.

-There are other hand signals too, check them out at Mapmyfitness: http://blog.mapmyrun.com/10-cycling-hand-signals-need-know/
+There are hand signals for everything, check them out at Mapmyfitness: http://blog.mapmyrun.com/10-cycling-hand-signals-need-know/

 Your Voice Is Important